Jump To

 And let’s talk about stuffing, er, dressing.
 Some obscure government agency should make it its very own food group.
 Or at the very least, create a food pyramid that rests on those mighty herb-scented shoulders.

-Then there are the days following Turkey Day–so marvelous they are that who can think of Black Friday?
+Of course, then there are the days following Turkey Day—so marvelous they are, who can think of Black Friday?
 If I’m not making a turkey-stuffing-and-cranberry-sauce sandwich or stuffing muffins, I’m layering leftovers into a casserole dish, topping them with homemade pie crust, and making a day-after-Thanksgiving pot pie.

 Huzzah, huzzah, side dishes!
 Long may you reign and terrorize doctors everywhere.